The Entrepreneurial Program offers two primary services:

 SERVICE A: Product Testing & Processing Recommendations

-We will analyze a shelf-stable product sample, classify it (as acid, acidified, water activity controlled or other) according to Federal and State regulations and provide processing recommendations for Acid and Acidified foods.
+We will analyze a shelf-stable product sample, classify it (acid, acidified, water activity controlled (low-moisture), or other) according to Federal and State regulations.
+We will provide processing recommendations for Acid and Acidified foods.

 SERVICE B: Nutritional Information

-- Fill out & Submit the Online Request Form.
-The form will ask for your basic contact information, formulation for a batch of product, and current product processing information.
+Fill out & submit the Online Request Form.
+The form will ask for your basic contact information, formulation for a batch of your product, and current product processing information.
 Do not send any samples until you have been contacted by us.

 The information collected on our form is for the purpose of classification and nutritional labeling only.
 We will maintain your product information on the computer, under password protection, for a short time in case you request changes or modifications.